Special lines on contact manifolds: Singular lines

-\begin{prop} With the notation as above, suppose $c \in \ccS$ is a general point corresponding to a singular line $C\subset X$, and let $s \in C$ be a general point on this line.
-Then $C$ is tangent to the distribution $G^{\perp_F}$ in $TS$, i.e.~$T C$ is contained in the degeneracy subbundle of $G$ with respect to $\ud \theta|_{G}$. \end{prop} The proof of this proposition follows quite strictly the lines of proof of \cite[Prop.~3.3]{kebekus_lines1}, however our statement is stronger.
+\begin{prop} In Setting~\ref{sett_for_singular_lines}, assume in addition that $X$ has a global corank $1$ distribution $F$ such that $L \simeq TX/F$.
+Suppose that $c \in \ccS$ is a general point corresponding to a singular line $C\subset X$.
+Then $C\cap S_0$ is generically tangent to the degeneracy subdistribution of $G|_{S_0}$. \end{prop} The proof of this proposition follows quite strictly the lines of the proof of \cite[Prop.~3.3]{kebekus_lines1}, however our statement is stronger.